Barkhausen-Institut/hermespy/docssource/installation.rst

 Cloning the HermesPy source code and manually building / installing its package is the recommended way for developers who plan on extending the HermesPy source code.
-Additionally, it can also be applied by users who, for any reason, are unable to install HermesPy from the index.
+Additionally, this mathod can also be applied by users as a fall-back who, for any reason, are unable to install HermesPy from the index.

 Before cloning, make sure to have the `LFS`_ extension to `Git`_ installed.